 Yet another one of my heroes!
 You should also listen to his Concerto for Pipa with String Quartet, too, which is a favorite of mine.

-Of course, there's the other factor that many musicians who embrace microtonal music are also musicians who love unusual music in general: for example, a given microtonal enthusiast is probably more likely to be a fan of Schoenberg-style atonal compositions Vi Hart has a wonderful explanatory video about twelve-tone atonal composition, which I'd highly recommend! or experimental aleatoric music, which means the kinds of compositions they write would be unusual to an average listener even if they stuck to 12 notes.
+or experimental aleatoric music, which means the kinds of compositions they write would be unusual to an average listener even if they stuck to 12 notes.
 That doesn't mean their compositions are bad—far from it!—but it can be hard to have a real apples-to-apples comparison when your points of comparisons are traditional 12-note melodic compositions and experimental, atonal compositions in a 19-note octave.

 However, that's by no means universal: there are plenty of more traditional melodic compositions in microtonal scales!
 For example, here is a more traditionally melodic song composed in the aforementioned Bohlen-Pierce scale by the musician Elaine Walker: